A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Spectroscopic Redshifts

 \subsection{Spectroscopic completeness}

 We combine the ALMA spec-zs with the additional literature spec-zs described in Section~\ref{sec:lit_redshifts}.
-Assuming the tentative spec-z identifications are correct, 52 out of the 75 DSFGs (69\%) are now spectroscopically confirmed.
-This fraction is 53\% counting only secure spec-zs.
+Assuming the tentative spec-z identifications are correct, {54 out of the 75 DSFGs (72\%)} are now spectroscopically confirmed.
+This fraction is 57\% counting only secure spec-zs.
 We discuss the sources that are not confirmed in Section~\ref{sec:missing_sources}.
 For now, we note that the brighter ALMA sources have much higher spectroscopic completeness.
 In Figure~\ref{fig:cdf_f870}, we illustrate this by plotting the cumulative number of sources above a given $\falma$ versus $\falma$.
-We show the entire sample (gray solid line), secure or tentative spec-zs (light blue dashed-dotted line), and just secure spec-zs (dark blue dashed line).
-Above $\falma=2.5$~mJy, the spectroscopic completeness reaches 72\% (97\%) for secure (tentative) spec-zs; and above $\falma=3$~mJy, 81\% have secure spec-zs.
+We show the entire sample (gray solid line), secure or tentative spec-zs (light blue dotted line), and just secure spec-zs (dark blue dashed line).
+Above $\falma=2.5$~mJy, the spectroscopic completeness reaches 75\% (97\%) for secure (tentative) spec-zs; and above $\falma=3$~mJy, 81\% have secure spec-zs.

-We emphasize that due to the SCUBA-2 850~$\mu$m selection, the ALMA 870~$\mu$m survey is unbiased and complete down to $\falma=2.25$~mJy.
-In other words, we are close to achieving a complete spectroscopic redshift distribution for DSFGs down to the SCUBA-2 850~$\mu$m single-dish confusion limit; i.e., the ``classical'' SMG population.
-This is a remarkable success given that past spec-z fractions were typically in the range $\sim$5--40\% for DSFG samples \citep[][]{danielson17, dudzeviciute20, birkin21, chen22, mckinney25}, and the only flux- and spectroscopically complete DSFG surveys to date are of bright lensed sources \citep[][]{reuter20} or the very faint population \citep[][]{aravena20}, which are both highly subject to cosmic variance.
+{We emphasize that due to the depth of the SCUBA-2 850~$\mu$m selection, the ALMA 870~$\mu$m survey is nearly flux-complete down to $\falma=2.25$~mJy.} In other words, we are close to achieving a complete spectroscopic redshift distribution for DSFGs down to the SCUBA-2 850~$\mu$m single-dish confusion limit; i.e., the ``classical'' SMG population.
+This is a remarkable success given that past spec-z fractions were typically in the range $\sim$5--40\% for DSFG samples \citep[][]{danielson17, dudzeviciute20, birkin21, chen22, mckinney25}, and the only flux- and spectroscopically complete DSFG surveys to date are of bright lensed sources \citep[][]{reuter20} or very faint sources \citep[][]{aravena20}, which are both highly subject to cosmic variance.